10 Islands in New Zealand Every Backpacker Has to Explore

 Auckland’s most popular volcano is an island of its own.
 Lava fields, lava caves, a crater, wildlife and stunning 360-degree views of the Hauraki Gulf can all be experienced on a day hike.
 Catch the ferry from Auckland Central early morning to save money, pack some food and water, then enjoy this volcanic island.
 You will not regret it!
 Check out our full guide to Rangitoto Island.

 Location: Access is a 25-minute ferry from downtown Auckland, North Island.
+Alternatively, guided kayaking trips to Rangitoto Island are available.

 9. Chatham islands